 Want to know about ‘slow writing’?
-Well, welcome – you’ve found the right site.
+Well, welcome – you’ve come to the right place

-I write novels slowly.
+I wrote my debut novel slowly.
 Very slowly.
-I began writing my debut novel for adults, Not Thomas, in 2001 after it had been percolating for ten years in my head.
+I began Not Thomas in 2001 after it had been percolating for ten years in my head.
 I finished it in 2015.

 It’s the story of Tomos, a young boy longing to return to the place he calls home, but living instead with his neglectful mother.
 It’s written from Tomos’s point of view and based on my experiences of teaching children who suffered from neglect.

 I started with the opening scene then wrote the very last line.
 Neither has been changed.
 The bits in between I wrote in random order